roman-milk/roman-milk.github.io/suburban-underbelly.md

  And I did; slapping a vigorous fuck into her pussy from behind as Madison worked her from below.
 With my cock pumping in and out of Mimi's hot, wet pussy and Madison's tongue occasionally flicking at my shaft or licking my balls I was getting very close to coming, but I held back.
 I wanted Mimi to finish first for the same reason I always prefer a woman to come before me; so I don't feel obliged to spend long minutes finger-banging and licking my partner to a belated climax after my lust has already dissipated.
 However, with Mimi there was another dimension: I was actually a little afraid to leave her unsatisfied.
 Something about her gave me the creeps.

  Fortunately, I could feel that Mimi was stampeding towards the finish line.
 Her body grew tense in my hands as I hung onto her waist.
 She was a swearer; gushing out a string of imaginative expletives as she bucked back into my cock with the on-rush of her climax.
 As she came she was slamming back onto my dick so hard that I had to throw a leg back to catch myself as I slipped backwards off the futon and out of her pussy.
-Report_Story #3